zonyitoo/SYSUEduAdminSystem/README.md

 ```

 ## Documents
-Our document is written in Chinese, composing by LaTeX.
+Our document is written in Chinese and composed by LaTeX.
 You can clone it by

 ```bash
 git submodule update